gptty/awesome-proof-of-location/README.md

 # Awesome Proof-of-Location

 ## Local systems
-has inspired amount of researches and has reached of early adoption.
+has inspired amount of researches and has reached the state of early adoption.

 [FOAM](https://www.foam.space/)